U.S. eCommerce Sales Growth: Key Trends Driving Success in 2025

 In fact, in the last quarter of 2024 alone, eCommerce penetration crossed 17.9% of total sales.
 As the commerce department excludes sectors like restaurants, auto dealers, and gas stations, this percentage reflects the genuine opportunity available in online-ready industries.
 In Q1 2025, sales increased by 6.2% compared to the first quarter of 2024.

 Businesses need to evaluate their sales growth against this expanding benchmark and optimize their email campaigns, customer journeys, and pricing strategies for online environments.
+A well-structured retail supply chain is one of the most effective ways to turn rising digital penetration into a measurable competitive advantage.

 Year |